NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.
          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
   .. [#] HPWHOperatingMode choices are "hybrid/auto" or "heat pump only".
-  .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`detailedschedules`.
+  .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] UsageBin choices are "very small", "low", "medium", or "high".
   .. [#] UsageBin/FirstHourRating are only used for water heaters that use UniformEnergyFactor.
          If neither UsageBin nor FirstHourRating provided, UsageBin defaults to "medium".
          If FirstHourRating provided and UsageBin not provided, UsageBin is determined based on the FirstHourRating value.
-  .. [#] The water heater setpoint can alternatively be defined using :ref:`detailedschedules`.
+  .. [#] The water heater setpoint can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] Additional desuperheater inputs are described in :ref:`water_heater_desuperheater`.

 .. _water_heater_combi_storage: